 How Christmas is celebrated in Mexico

-Christmas in Mexico isn’t a one-time thing.
-It’s a full month of celebrations, delicious food and lots of pinatas.
-It’s one of the best times to volunteer in Mexico if you want to experience the local culture and immerse yourself in a variety of traditions.
+Christmas is one of the best times to volunteer in Mexico if you want to experience the local culture and immerse yourself in a variety of local traditions.

-Starting on the 12th of December and lasting until the 6th of January, Christmas celebrations in Mexico have their own unique flair.
-There are candlelit processions, elaborate nativity scenes, Spanish Christmas carols, dancing and impressive firework displays.
+Starting on 12 December and lasting until 6 January, Christmas celebrations in Mexico have their own flair.
+There are candle-lit processions, elaborate nativity scenes, Spanish Christmas carols, dancing and fireworks.

 While traditions like Christmas trees and Santa Claus have found a place in Mexican festivities, the holiday celebrations are firmly rooted in Spanish and indigenous culture.